 The human body is pretty amazing; it even comes with a built-in air conditioning system that we refer to as sweat.
 Sometimes, we want to get our sweat on because it’s good for the body and can assist with many health benefits, some of which we’ll talk about here.
 Other times, sweat strikes at an inopportune time, like a first date or a job interview.
 Yikes!
-Either way, the benefits sweat can provide are naturally occurring and second to none.
+Either way, the benefits sweating can provide are naturally occurring and second to none.

 Next time you’re at the gym sneak a peek at your fellow exercisers.
 Some of them may be drenched and sweating through their clothes while others may not appear to be perspiring at all.
 For the most part, the amount of sweat you produce is normal for your body.
 This indicates that the amount of perspiration induced by an infrared session can vary because we’re all a little different on the sweat-o-meter.

 Sweat is moisture or liquid that is released through the sweat glands onto the skin.
 The human body contains two types of sweat glands, located in the dermis that produce sweats containing main ingredients such as sodium, chloride and potassium.
 The two types are:

 - Eccrine, the sweat glands that cover the majority of the body and produce a thinner, watery, sweat.

 - Apocrine, these sweat glands are located near parts of the body that contain masses of hair follicles like the underarms and scalp and the sweat produced is thicker in consistency.
 Apocrine sweat has additional ingredients in its recipe like fatty acids and protein byproducts.